Humairajahan/stripehub/custom-payment-flow/README.md

-# Checkout integration with a custom payment flow
+# Checkout integration with a custom payment flow for a recurring pricing model

 **Stripe** supports 3 types of payment integration.
 - [ ] Checkout with Stripe-hosted page